 For the most up-to-date information about the Small Business Health Care Credit, visit the IRS Instructions for Form 8941.
 You can fill out a claim on Form 8941.

-In 2023, qualifying employees must have worked at least a year for the employer and earned less than $81,000 in the previous year.
 The tax credit ranges from 12.5% to 25% of the wages paid to qualifying employees on family or medical leave for up to 12 weeks, depending on the amount of the employee’s normal wages.

 For more information about this tax credit, see the IRS Instructions for Form 8994.
 You can enter a claim on Form 8994.

 These niche tax credits are calculated from the costs associated with the production of alcohol-based fuels such as methanol and ethanol and other alternative fuels including biodiesel or renewable diesel.
-The idea behind it is to encourage business owners to invest in other fuels to reduce the U.S. dependence on imported oil.
+The idea behind them is to encourage business owners to invest in other fuels to reduce the U.S. dependence on imported oil.

 Please note that they will only apply if you happen to be involved in the production of fuels, not the consumption of them.